 - Ensuring products are developed in the most-spoken languages of the country in focus – not just the official language;

-- Using human centric design approach to develop products addressing customers’ needs, therefore establishing tangible benefits for those are using or will begin using the mobile products and services;
+- Using a human-centred design approach to develop products addressing customers’ needs, therefore establishing tangible benefits for those are using or will begin using the mobile products and services;

 - Identifying and recruiting product ambassadors and early adopters – especially among the youth – to explain to their community how DFS services can be used for personal and community benefit;

-- Ensuring a value proposition and compelling business case is developed for agents and other stakeholders in the ecosystem, while motivating agents to promote the product and effectively support customers;
+- Ensuring a value proposition and a compelling business case is developed for agents and other stakeholders in the ecosystem while motivating agents to promote the product and effectively support customers;

-- Addressing adoption of mobile money with an ecosystem perspective, ie creating use cases to ensure people do not need to cash out mobile money, but can use it to make payments and needed transfers.
+- Addressing the adoption of mobile money with an ecosystem perspective, ie creating use cases to ensure people do not need to cash out mobile money but can use it to make payments and needed transfers.